Stance (vehicle): Origin

-Some sources credit the origin of the "stance" style to motorsport, stating that enthusiasts started seeking to modify their cars to replicate the low to the ground look of race cars, as typically, most racecars designed for race tracks feature low and stiff suspension along with light and wide sport wheels for better handling and cornering on the race tracks.
+Usage of the term "stance" to refer to a car's suspension and wheel setup dates back to at least the 1970s.
+As for the customization style, some sources credit the origin of the "stance" style to motorsport, stating that enthusiasts started seeking to modify their cars to replicate the low to the ground look of race cars, as typically, most racecars designed for race tracks feature low and stiff suspension along with light and wide sport wheels for better handling and cornering on the race tracks.
+Others credit earlier styles of car customization as inspiring the modern "stance" style, with the idea of lowering your car for aesthetic reasons dating back to the early days of custom car culture.
+For instance, a popular style of lowered custom car that first emerged in the 1940s was the taildragger car, described by Motor Trend as follows:

-If the original approach was based on the functional standpoint, modern modification style is often based on the visual standpoint.
-Extremely lowered cars tend to be show cars and typically do not play the role of daily driver or race car.
-Extreme body work, suspension and wheel setups often make them less comfortable to drive on public roads and sometimes unsafe.
+The origin of many key elements of modern "stance" style is often credited to Japan, and styles such as VIP style which emerged there.
+However, other countries have also previously had similar subcultures of car modification that developed largely independent of Japan, and as such, the true origins of the style are hard to pinpoint.

-Culture and Events
+Culture and events

-The origin of many of the key elements of modern "stance" style is typically credited to Japan, however, other countries previously have also had similar subcultures of car modification that developed largely independently of Japan, and as such, the true origins of "stance" is hard to pinpoint as the style has spread to many countries.
 Stance centric car shows are hosted around the world on most continents.
-Events happen yearly that host many stanced cars, such as Stancenation, Wörthersee Treffen, FittedUK, Wekfest, Raceism and H2Oi.
+Events happen yearly that host many stanced cars, such as Stancenation, Wörthersee Treffen, FittedUK, Wekfest, Ultrace and H2Oi.
 There is also a significant stanced car presence at larger events such as SEMA, Tokyo Auto Salon and Osaka Auto Messe.